We support the health system in Brazil

-For a country with so many inhabitants as Brazil, the COVID-19 is a great threat and that has driven us to carry out several actions to contain the pandemic.
+For a country with as many inhabitants as Brazil, COVID-19 represents a huge threat, and this has impelled us to carry out several actions to contain the pandemic.

-Our objective is to alleviate the consequences of the health crisis in this country and to do so, we are supporting the health professionals providing them with medical equipment and protective material, keeping the elderly company and protecting those most vulnerable.
+Our objective is to alleviate the consequences of the health crisis in this country, so we are supporting healthcare professionals by providing them with medical equipment and protective material, keeping the elderly company, and protecting the most vulnerable people.

-To provide our hospitals with better means, we have provided material to the Estadio Pacaembu field hospital in São Paulo, reinforcing its assistance capacity with ten Intensive Care Units.
-This center, managed by the Albert Einstein Hospital in São Paulo, has been put together in record timing, in order to give the inhabitants of this great city the adequate treatment for COVID-19.
+To provide our hospitals with better resources, we have provided material to the Estadio Pacaembu field hospital in São Paulo, reinforcing its healthcare capacity with ten Intensive Care Units.
+This center, managed by the Albert Einstein Hospital in São Paulo, has been put together in record time so the inhabitants of this great city can be given the appropriate COVID-19 treatment.

 We have also donated beds to UPA Campo Limpo, in São Paulo, for patients with respiratory failure.
 This donation consists of forty beds for the Intensive Care Unit (ICU) including mechanical ventilators, multi-parameter monitors and pumps.

-We have funded the purchase of respirators through a donation to Fiocruz, which heads up 18 research centers in 12 Brazilian states.
-In addition, with this same organization, we have equipped a laboratory boat, which will remain in operation after the pandemic to carry out diagnostic tests and speed up testing and confirmation of the disease in the riverside communities along the Amazon, a high-risk area with a high incidence of COVID-19.
+In addition, with this same organization, we are equipping a laboratory boat, which will remain in operation after the pandemic, to carry out diagnostic tests and speed up the examination and confirmation of the disease in the riverside communities along the Amazon River, an area at high risk and with a high incidence of COVID-19.

-Also in São Paulo, we have provided the Santa Casa de Misericordia Hospital with 200 beds for COVID-19 patients.
+Also in São Paulo, we have equipped the Santa Casa de Misericordia hospital with 200 beds for COVID patients.

-We know that personal protective equipment is essential to tackle the coronavirus.
-Unfortunately, due to the enormous worldwide demand there is not always enough protective material available for the medical teams.
-Fundación MAPFRE purchases and supplies masks and gloves to the Secretary of State for Health to be delivered to hospitals in Brazil.
-To continue supporting the work of healthcare professionals, we have also donated material, gloves, disposable aprons, medical-grade alcohol and masks to the Jo Clemente Institute.
+We know that to tackle the coronavirus protective material is essential.
+Unfortunately, due to the enormous worldwide demand, there is not always protection material available to the medical teams.
+At Fundación MAPFRE we purchase and supply masks and gloves to the Secretaria de Estado da Saúde to be delivered to hospitals in Brazil.
+To continue supporting the work of healthcare professionals, we have donated material, gloves, disposable aprons, medical-grade alcohol and face masks for the Jo Clemente Institute.

-And we have not forgotten the most vulnerable among us.
-We are also providing support for needy families in the Diocese of Santo Amaro and the Arsenal de Esperanza Shelter, supplying medicines, hygiene and cleaning products, and grants for maintaining basic provisions.
-Through the Akhanda Institute we are supplying staple foodstuffs, personal hygiene products, PPE and clothing to those most in need.
+And we have not forgotten the most vulnerable populations.
+We are also offering our support to needy families in the Diocese of Santo Amaro and the Refuge of Arsenal de Esperanza, providing medication, hygiene and cleaning products, and assistance in supplying basic staples.